 Still, his switch to the AL did not rejuvenate Elliott’s skills.
 He played part time at third base with the Browns for 48 games in 1953, and was hitting .250 when on June 13, he was traded along with Virgil Trucks to the Chicago White Sox in return for Darrell Johnson, Lou Kretlow, and $75,000.
 After battling strained leg muscles during his time with the White Sox, for whom he batted .260 with little pop, he was released by Chicago after the season.
 Elliott finished his major league career with 2,061 hits, 170 home runs, 1,195 RBIs, and a .289 batting average.

 The popular star next made a quick transition to managing, piloting San Diego in 1955 (a second-place finish), 1956 (seventh place), and into the 1957 season before being replaced by George “Catfish” Metkovich on May 16 with the club in sixth place.
 He went on to lead the Sacramento Solons of the PCL to a fourth-place finish in 1959, a half-game behind San Diego, before getting the chance to return to the majors and manage the Kansas City Athletics in 1960.
 Kansas City’s owner, Arnold Johnson, died just before the season began, however, and it was a year of upheaval.
 The A’s ended the ’60 campaign with a 58-96 record and an eighth-place finish in Elliott’s only season as a big-league manager.
-Two of Elliott’s coaches with that team were former Braves, Fred Fitzsimmons and Walker Cooper.
+Two of Elliott’s coaches with that team were former big leaguers Fred Fitzsimmons and Walker Cooper.

 After the Athletics replaced him with Joe Gordon, Elliott went back to the West Coast to coach for the expansion Los Angeles Angels in 1961.
 This season was Elliott’s last in major-league baseball; he went on to work for a beer distributor in Indio, California, while maintaining his home in San Diego.
 In his spare time, he liked to fish and bowl.

 He would not get to enjoy these pastimes for long, however.
-Elliott suffered a ruptured windpipe in the spring of 1966, and in spite of receiving several blood transfusions and undergoing surgery for hemorrhaging in his stomach and lower esophagus, he died at Mercy Hospital in San Diego on May 4, 1966, at the age of 59.
-He survived by his wife, the former Iva Reah Skipper (whom Elliott referred to as Skippy); daughters Judith and Cheryl Lynn; and two sisters.
+Elliott suffered a ruptured windpipe in the spring of 1966, and in spite of receiving several blood transfusions and undergoing surgery for hemorrhaging in his stomach and lower esophagus, he died at Mercy Hospital in San Diego on May 4, 1966, at the age of 49.
+He was survived by his wife, the former Iva Reah Skipper (whom Elliott referred to as Skippy); daughters Judith and Cheryl Lynn; and two sisters.